 I really enjoyed studying A-level Maths.
 Unlike any other subjects areas, maths is not subjective; there is no grey area.
 Every question has a clear answer and when you solve it, you can either be right or wrong.
 I personally enjoy this objective approach and the certainty that comes with it.

 In addition to maths, I loved my A-level Geology.
 This subject gave me an understanding of the active, living and breathing planet beneath our feet.
 Geology is no longer just rock or soil.
 It was formed by a process and is undergoing constant change, evolving all the time just like an organic being.
 The effect we’ve had on the earth will be seen in millions of years to come.
 I also love the fact that geology feeds into everything around us.
-Society is literally built on geology and it affects everything from the type of flowers that grow to the placement and design of major infrastructure i.e. skyscrapers, roads, tunnels etc.
+Society is literally built on geology and it affects everything from the type of flowers that grow to the placement and design of major infrastructure such as skyscrapers, roads and tunnels.

 I’m innovating for the future by using GIS, combined with Lidar data, to delineate slope hazards more accurately (with respect to a pylon tower location).
 Early-stage assessment of route hazards allows us to conduct surveys and intrusive site investigations that target specific locations and hazards for further evaluation.